the-events-calendar/tribe-common/readme.txt

 = [4.15.1] 2022-05-31 =

 * Feature - Add Calendar Export icon as a template.
 [TEC-4176]
-* Tweak - Add Stellar Discounts tab in Event Add-Ons
+* Tweak - Add Liquid Web Discounts tab in Event Add-Ons
 * Tweak - Element Classes now will support callbacks inside of arrays as well as non boolean values that are validated by `tribe_is_truthy`
-* Tweak - Add Stellar Discounts tab in Event Add-Ons.
+* Tweak - Add Liquid Web Discounts tab in Event Add-Ons.
 [TEC-4302]
 * Fix - On the import preview screen when ctrl/shift click to multi-select rows make sure all the in between rows are counted as selected.
 [EA-123]
 * Language - 21 new strings added, 46 updated, 1 fuzzied, and 0 obsoleted